COSTA RICA BIRDING TOUR: DETAILED ITINERARY

 Costa Rica: Day 2 This morning we will make an early start and make our way east of the capital to the upper slopes of the Irazú Volcano.
 The chaparral-like paramo here contains dense stands of montane bamboo whilst lower down at treeline the elfin woodlands are surrounded by natural savannas.

-We will begin pre-dawn when we will look for Bare-shanked Screech Owl and Dusky Nightjar, and if we are in luck, the sought-after Unspotted Saw-whet Owl.
-As dawn comes, we will listen out for the noisy Buffy-crowned Wood Partridge, and with persistence, we may be fortunate enough to see this shy species.
+Early today, we will listen out for the noisy Buffy-crowned Wood Partridge, and with persistence, we may be fortunate enough to see this shy species.
 Sometimes the calls of the remarkable Resplendent Quetzal also cut through the cool morning air, and we have our first chance of finding this iconic species here.

 Many of the other birds here are restricted to the mountains of Costa Rica and Panama, with this volcano offering our first chance at some of the more difficult to find of these specialities.
 Here we are likely to encounter Fiery-throated Hummingbird, Timberline Wren, Sooty and Mountain Thrushes, Sooty-capped Bush Tanager, Slaty Flowerpiercer, the stunning Flame-throated Warbler, Yellow-thighed and Large-footed Finches, and Volcano Junco.
 At this time of year, the tiny Volcano Hummingbirds can often be seen doing their amazing aerial display flights.